Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 In the chapter “Queen of Night,” Hardy dwells luxuriously upon Eustacia’s dark beauty, her moral isolation and her nocturnal mystery.
 In the words of A.J.
 Guerard, “The statement is so full as to threaten any further appearance of Eustacia with commonplaceness and redundancy.”

-It gives the impression of a presence, equipped with bonfire and telescope, brooding dangerously over the lives of more docile persons on the valley below.
-This impression of unused suppressed energy, which would make any bargain to escape the heath land, is what the figure is all about.
+It gives the impression of a presence, equipped with bonfire and telescope, brooding dangerously over the lives of more docile persons in the valley below.
+This impression of unused suppressed energy, which would make any bargain to escape the heathland, is what the figure is all about.

 Eustacia vs Egdon: Conflict and Complexity

 However, such an appearance conceals her innermost vulnerabilities.
 An incurable romantic at heart, she is most unwilling to reconcile her idealism with reality.
 Her blind idealism leads to her idea of complete isolation: “She felt like one banished…but here she was forced to abide.”
 She despises Egdon Heath as a place of despair: “It is my curse, my misery and will be my death.”